isabelatravaglia/docker-files-rails/README.md

 # docker-files-rails
 Docker files for new Rails app.
 Based on instructions from https://docs.docker.com/compose/rails/ .
+Differences:
+1- Instead of manually changing the files' ownership, the Dockerfile creates a user based in the current user and changes files' ownership accordingly (and also executes some of the commands as that user).
+This also prevents that rails commands such as 'rails generate controller' creates files as root.<br />
+2- The DB volume is mounted differently (without referring to ./tmp/db) to avoid permission issues when rebuilding the image.<br />
+3- Base image is different and there are different dependencies.<br />

 After placing all the files in a directory, do the following: